Scope of Work: Design, Financial Modeling, Brand Development, Procurement and Oversight.

-Equipped with two state-of-the-art, full video control rooms, the Production Studio also houses three additional scaled back control rooms that allow for live telecasts of multiple events that may either overlap, or are concurrently played, to air on multiple television platforms.
+Equipped with two state-of-the-art full video control rooms, the new 7,850- square-foot University of Louisville Athletics Broadcast Center also houses three additional scaled back control rooms that allow for live telecasts of multiple events that may either overlap, or are concurrently played, to air on multiple television platforms.

 Instead of mobile trucks covering sporting events, live programming will be originated from the new centralized production facility.
 With fiber connections to each venue, the broadcast center will also produce live, in-game content for UofL venue video boards such as those in Cardinal Stadium, Dr. Mark & Cindy Lynn Stadium, KFC Yum!
 Center, Jim Patterson Stadium and Ulmer Field.
 The UofL Athletics Broadcast Center is connected by fiber to ESPN.